alessandro-fazzi/i_do_not_need_interactor/README.md

+> [!WARNING]
+> This is a POC built to support a discussion between colleagues.
+> It's born unmaintained by its own nature.

 # IDoNotNeedInteractor

 I think `interactor` gem could be substituted with 50 lines of ruby and a moderate use of functional patterns.